ATrubyArena/Per-Scholas/Capstone/README.md

 # Per Scholas Capstone Project

-The project goal was to create an ETL data pipeline for a fictitious financial institution using pyspark, mysql.connector, and other python libraries.
+The project goal was to create an ETL data pipeline for a financial institution using pyspark, mysql.connector, and other python libraries.
 Another requirement was to create a working CLI (command line interface) as well as visualizations to accurately represent the data.

 ### Installation